Sinestro Corps: The prophecy

 It was revealed that after untold millennia, the Weaponers of Qward, Ranx the Sentient City, the Children of the White Lobe, and the Empire of Tears will rise united against the Green Lantern Corps.
 This was largely ignored up until upgraded Manhunters started to appear throughout the universe.
 Hal Jordan encountered one on Earth and, with Guy Gardner, followed their trail to Sector 3601.
-Hal and Guy found several Green Lanterns, all of whom were assumed to have been killed during the Emerald Twilight saga, and the Manhunters' new grandmaster Hank Henshaw, the Cyborg Superman.
+Hal and Guy found several Green Lanterns, all of whom were assumed to have been killed during Emerald Twilight, and the Manhunters' new grandmaster Hank Henshaw, the Cyborg Superman.
 The Manhunters were defeated and Henshaw's head was brought to Oa.
 The Book of Oa has a forbidden chapter on cosmic prophecies, which includes the following:

 After his interrogation, the Guardians learned that Henshaw is aware of the main fifty-two parallel universes focused on in the New 52 era and that if New Earth was destroyed, the new Multiverse would collapse and the Antimatter universe would take its place.
 Two of the Guardians, Ganthet and Sayd, warn the other Guardians not to ignore the prophecy because it could destroy the Green Lantern Corps.

 The Sinestro Corps War

 Following his defeat in Green Lantern: Rebirth, the events of Green Lantern: Sinestro Corps Special #1 Sinestro retreats to the planet Qward in the antimatter universe.
 There he amasses an army, the Sinestro Corps, that he selects based upon their ability to "inspire great fear".
 Each member is armed with a yellow power ring, mirroring the green ones of the Green Lantern Corps.
 Amongst Sinestro's allies are Parallax and the resurrected Anti-Monitor.
 The Sinestro Corps then launches an all-out assault against the Green Lantern Corps and the universe itself.
 During the assault on Oa, the Sinestro Corps manages to inflict heavy casualties and free Superman-Prime and the Cyborg Superman from their imprisonment.
 Kyle Rayner is captured and transported to Qward, where Sinestro manages to separate Rayner from the symbiote Ion allowing Parallax to possess him.
 Hal Jordan, John Stewart, and Guy Gardner return to Earth to warn the Justice League of the Anti-Monitor's return.

 As the Sinestro Corps spreads out to ambush Green Lanterns across the universe, Green Lantern vol. 4 #23 sees the Guardians deciding to rewrite their sacred text, the Book of Oa.
-They add 10 new laws, the first of which authorizes the use of lethal force against the Sinestro Corps.
+They add ten new laws, the first of which authorizes the use of lethal force against the Sinestro Corps.
 As the Green Lanterns gather on Oa in preparation for a Sinestro Corps assault, the Sinestro Corps teleport themselves and their Central Power Battery instead to a new Warworld, their objective revealed to be Earth.
 Events in Green Lantern Corps vol. 2 #16 show Hal informing the Green Lantern Corps of Sinestro's plans.